sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-ec2-configure.rst

 2. Create Inline Policy:

-"Create an ''inline policy'' which has access to S3 policy which in turn has access to the different buckets e.g. ''assume-role-bucket1'' & ''assume-role-bucket2'' and then attach it to the role."
+Create an ''inline policy'' which has access to S3 policy which in turn has access to the different buckets e.g. ''assume-role-bucket1'' & ''assume-role-bucket2'' and then attach it to the role.

 ::